Skip to content

 Firstly, validators do more work than plain observer nodes so please consider the recommended hardware specifications above.

-And secondly, validator security impacts the whole network.
-Please consider the following items carefully:
+Please consider the following security items carefully:

 Mandatory security measures#